jonesdc76/moller_analyser/README.md

 simpleAna standalone code. -Don Jones, Dec.
 2019

 This folder contains all the files required to read the CODA binary and interpret it.
+User manuals for the TDC and scalers are included.
+For the TDC in particular this was critical in understanding the structure of the TDC data.

+Documentation for decoding the CODA binary is included in the slide show DecodeMollerCODA.pdf(pptx).

 Requires that two environment variables be set

     MOLLER_DATA_DIR directory where CODA binary .dat files live